JustAnotherHeroRiding/Lesson-3---JS-Further/Lesson 3 Notes.md

 - If the player guesses incorrectly 3 times in a row then a game over message will be displayed and the button is changed to play again #DONE
 - Green text if the number guess is correct #DONE
 - Display probability of guessing the number in the message #DONE
-- Check if the user guessed the same number twice, perhaps a new variable of guessed numbers, we can use a set
+- Check if the user guessed the same number twice, perhaps a new variable of guessed numbers, we can use a set #DONE
+- Value needs to be reset